rossmoody/crypto-data-looper/README.md

 # The Crypto Looper

-This is an abstracted database updater function for use on the [fomocryptocalculator.com](https://www.fomocryptocalculator.com) website.
-The CoinGecko rate limiting was causing problems so I made this function to grab missing closing prices for available cryptocurrencies and log them to a database.
+This is a cryptocurrency database function for use on the [fomocryptocalculator.com](https://www.fomocryptocalculator.com) website.
+The CoinGecko rate limiting was causing problems so I made this function to grab all closing prices for all available cryptocurrencies since the creation of Bitcoin and log them to a Firebase database.

 ## 🚀Setup locally